WWE, Inc Corporate Governance Guidelines

 (v) The director is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to, or received payments from, the Company for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of $1 million, or 2% of such other company’s consolidated gross revenues.
 In applying this test, both the payments and the consolidated gross revenues to be measured shall be those reported in the last completed fiscal year of such other company.
 The look-back provision for this test applies solely to the financial relationship between the Company and the director or immediate family member’s current employer.
 Contributions to tax exempt organizations shall not be considered payments for purposes of this test, provided however that the Company shall disclose either on or through its website or in its annual proxy statement, any such contributions made by the Company to any tax exempt organization in which any independent director serves as an executive officer if, within the preceding three years, contributions in any single fiscal year from the Company to the organization exceeded the greater of $1 million, or 2% of such tax exempt organization’s consolidated gross revenues.
 If this disclosure is made on or through the Company’s website, the Company shall disclose that fact in its annual proxy statement and provide the website address.
 The materiality of any such relationship shall be considered by the Board in making its determination of independence.

 An “immediate family member” shall include a person’s spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than domestic employees) who shares such person’s home.
 When applying the look-back provisions of these tests, the Board need not consider individuals who are no longer immediate family members.
+For purposes of this charter, the term “spouse” shall be interpreted in accordance with the interpretation of such term by the Securities and Exchange Commission (“SEC”).

 References to the Company include any subsidiary in a consolidated group with the Company or such other company as is relevant to any determination under the independence standards.